The Florey has been a leader in medical research for more than 50 years.

 IMPACT: saving lives and reducing disability after stroke

-- Professor Stephen Petrou and his team are discovering underlying genetic causes of epilepsy and developing life-changing drugs
+- Professor Steven Petrou and his team are discovering underlying genetic causes of epilepsy and developing life-changing drugs

 IMPACT: Curing and treating crippling childhood epilepsies